 “I sure did.”

 Anihilato reared.
 Its flared limbs made a manta’s mantle.
 “Mortal, for the honor of Virgil Blue, I humor you momentarily.
-Whether or not I claim you now, I will subsume all creation.
+I am the sole owner and consumer of all creation.
 You,” it continued, jabbing a finger at Dan, “glimpsed enlightenment and believe you deserve immortality as a facet of the creator of all things.
 Unfortunately, you approached me before unifying with the Mountain.
 I, therefore, claim you.”

 Faith whispered over her shoulder.
 “Let’s get outta here, Dainty.
 This guy gives me the creeps.”

 Frustration bent Anihilato’s limbs.
 Froth bubbled between its teeth.
-“I gave it to you a mere minute ago!”
+“I gave you the card a mere minute ago!”

 “Now you remember.”
 Dan tucked the paper into his loincloth.
 “Like you said, I’m a mortal who glimpsed enlightenment.
-I saw I’m an extension of the Mountain.
-I asked for my Eternity Card, and the Mountain asked for my Eternity Card.
-You gave it to me, and you gave it to the Mountain.
+I saw I’m one with the Mountain.
+I asked for my Eternity-Card and the Mountain asked for my Eternity-Card.
+You gave it to me and you gave it to the Mountain.
 Everything’s in order.”

 Anihilato stomped so hard the floor shook and made Faith jump.
 “You cannot avoid obliteration by feigning knowledge of matters you cannot comprehend!
-Such horrid students make the best eggs, Dan Jones!
-You escape on technicality today, but I will wait until the end of the eternities, and I will make you a fantastic egg!”
+Such awful students make the best eggs, Dan Jones!
+You escape on technicality today, but I will wait until the end of the eternities and I will make you a delicious egg!”